Key Takeaways

 Throughout the United States, mandatory reporting laws require certain professionals to report possible instances of abuse or neglect.
 While reporting requirements vary slightly from state to state, they are all designed to protect people categorized as “vulnerable,” which includes children, the elderly, and people living with a disability.

 Of course, being a mandated reporter comes with great responsibility — and it’s not something therapists take lightly.
 No clinician enjoys making reports regarding potential abuse or neglect.
-In fact, it’s very common for therapists to
+In fact, it’s very common for therapists to experience anxiety when faced with these types of calls.

 The whole process can be nerve-wracking: from deciding whether or not to make the report, ensuring that enough information can be provided to the reporting agency, then waiting for the follow-up.
 As a therapist, know that you are not alone in this feeling — and that there’s support available as you navigate these decisions.